isaychris/osrs-world-pinger/README.md

 A tool for oldschool runescape that retrieves world information and its latency.
 * The user can choose to ping a specific world or to ping all worlds.
 * The top five worlds with best latency is displayed when user pings all worlds.
+* Works by parsing the OSRS server list for information and pings the worlds.

 If you dont have python installed, there is an compiled executable available named `osrs_world_pinger.exe`